msmedes/theremin/README.md

 CV Theremin is a low-medium performance musical instrument you can "control" by waving your hands about.
 Made possible by the [WebAudio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and
 [Handtrack.js](https://github.com/victordibia/handtrack.js/).

+Disclaimer: I wrote this in about 3 hours don't @ me

 ## Running locally

 To install: